 Unfortunately, in the context of a cloud-based application, this approach isn’t practical both from a technical and product standpoint.

 In Figma, documents are represented as a tree of layers (nodes).
 We refer to it as the scenegraph and it is our central data structure.
 It turns out that our users can and do create very large documents.
 We regularly see files that are tens of megabytes as a compressed binary and hundred of megabytes when loaded in memory.
 Serializing the largest files can actually take a few seconds.
-Last year, this was a big enough issue to disqualify our initial implementation for a plugin sandboxing.
+Last year, this was a big enough issue to disqualify our initial implementation How do you run plugins with security, stability, and performance?
+Our pursuit for the perfect plugin solution, and how our approach helps us run Figma plugins in a safe way.

 In an ideal architecture, serialization would read-off an immutable scenegraph.
 However, while elegant, that would require an immense rewrite of the application, as the scenegraph is used by almost every bit of our product code.
 Furthermore, immutable data structures are not a silver bullet—they come with tradeoffs such as slower write performance and increased memory usage.